 Second, if you plan precisely for your life expectancy, what will happen if you live longer?
 Your plan may fail.
 So, while you should not plan for anything shorter than your life expectancy, you should add a margin of safety to live longer.

 Third, life expectancy depends on your current health.
 For example, a heavy drinker or smoker has a significantly lower life expectancy.
 On the other hand, a non-smoker with frequent exercise has a significantly higher life expectancy.
 So, this is something you should take into account as well.

 For instance, my life expectancy at my current age is about 83 years old.
 So, I will plan my financing period to 90 years old.
 Seven years sounds like enough margin of safety for me.
 Therefore, I should plan for a financing period of 40 years at least.

-Of course, if your plan concerns several people (you and your partner, for instance), you should take that into account.
+Of course, if your plan concerns several people (you and your partner, for instance), you should consider that.
 For instance, my wife is younger than me, and women live younger than men, so I should add 5 years to my estimation.

 3. Choose your asset allocation

 To estimate the success rate of a safe withdrawal rate, we need to know the asset allocation of the portfolio.
-Indeed, a safe withdrawal rate will have different results if you have a 100% stocks portfolio or 40% in bonds and 60% in stocks.
+Indeed, a safe withdrawal rate will have different results if you have a 100% stock portfolio or 40% in bonds, and 60% in stocks.

 If you have already decided on your asset allocation, go to the next step.
 Otherwise, keep reading.

 We are talking about your asset allocation at retirement, not the asset allocation of your current accumulation portfolio.
 For instance, I plan to keep 100% in stocks before retirement, and then I may switch 20% in bonds during my retirement.
 So, I should consider 20% in bonds as my asset allocation to choose my Safe Withdrawal Rate.